 For those who are complacent, thinking they know ‘it all,’ come into the field, and Zap!
 That epiphany, that there is so much you don’t know, and so much that you can know.
 Me?
 G-d sure created a whole lot!!!

 “R” according to Jeffrey Glassberg’s A Swift Guide to Butterflies of North America (Princeton University Press, 2017).
 Rarely seen in the United States.
-December 2017, and there we were in the Lower Rio Grande Valley in Mission, Texas.
+December 2017, and there we were in the Lower Rio Grande Valley in Mission, Texas near the border wall.
 We were working a trail in the National Butterfly Center, and I think it was John who spotted it on a bait log (banana and beer mashed and ‘painted’ on a log suspended inches above the ground).
 A Red Rim Butterfly (Biblis hyperia).

 It was spectacular.
 The upper surface was jet. black, and that band of rich red across the hindwings jumped out at you, it did.
 It tolerated a few shutter clicks, and then flew to this nearby tree.
 I continued shooting it, even with my Macro- lens at considerable disadvantage.